On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-In Table \ref{tab: WS}, we see that each adaptive SGN model outperforms vanilla SGN on all the datasets.
-Based on the 12 running results, the violin plots are given in Figure \ref{fig:violinWS}.
-Basically, most differences in Table \ref{tab: WS} are significant except for SIM on which no difference is significant ($p$-value $>0.05$).

-In Table \ref{tab:wordanalogy}, adaptive WCC models (especially conditional adaptive models) still outperform others.
-More precisely, there is no statistical significance difference on Semantic but the differences for total accuracy are significant except for caSGN3. the The violin plots are given in Figure \ref{fig:violinWA}.
+The results for the 100-dimensional word embeddings and the statistical significance tests, based on 12 runs on the text8 corpus, are provided in Table \ref{tab: WS} and Table \ref{tab:wordanalogy}.
+In Table \ref{tab: WS}, we see that each adaptive SGN model outperforms the vanilla SGN on all data sets.
+Based on the 12 running results, the violin plots are shown in Figure \ref{fig:violinWS}.
+Basically, most of the differences in Table \ref{tab: WS} are significant, except for SIM for which no difference is significant ($p$-value $>0.05$).
+As shown in Table \ref{tab:wordanalogy}, adaptive WCC models, particularly conditional adaptive models, continue to perform better than other models.
+Specifically, there is no statistically significant difference in semantics, but the differences in total accuracy are significant, except for caSGN3.
+You can refer to Figure \ref{fig:violinWA} for the violin plots.